AngeloRafael02/OptiSafe_Camera_System/README.md

 # OptiSafe Camera Service
-This is daemon Program run by SystemD that uses a Camera to monitor and detect certain Personal Protective Equipemtn in the manufacturing Industry
+This is daemon Program run by SystemD that uses a Camera to monitor and detect certain Personal Protective Equipment in the manufacturing Industry

 ## Packages needed
 pip install psycopg2-binary